Would you agree that buying recycled paper is a simple first step that any business can take when they embark on their sustainability journey?

 However, if your current vendor doesn’t carry post-consumer waste paper at a reasonable price, here are other places to check:

-- Blaisdell’s and Give Something Back – both of these are Certified Green Businesses, and they offer a wide variety of recycled paper products and other green office supplies.
+- Blaisdell’s – this is a Certified Green Business that offers a wide variety of recycled paper products and other green office supplies.

 - Amazon – if your business already orders from Amazon, you’ll find that they carry a wide range of recycled paper products.